wp-plugins/corner-ad/readme.txt

 * Allows the selection of which top corner area of the page (right or left) will be used to display the ad to avoid overwriting important elements like logos, menus or search features.
 * The target of the link can be selected, so it can open the new page in the same browser's window or into a new window.
 * Configurable background color for the ad to match the web page design.
+* Allow to select an audio file to play in background.
 * Automatic mirror effect.
 * Configurable time for automatic open and close actions.
 * Supports multiple ads into the same website (each ad in a different page)